Refraction: Atmospheric

 Air temperature variations close to the surface can give rise to other optical phenomena, such as mirages and Fata Morgana.
 Most commonly, air heated by a hot road on a sunny day deflects light approaching at a shallow angle towards a viewer.
 This makes the road appear reflecting, giving an illusion of water covering the road.

-Clinical significance
+In eye care

 In medicine, particularly optometry, ophthalmology and orthoptics, refraction (also known as refractometry) is a clinical test in which a phoropter may be used by the appropriate eye care professional to determine the eye's refractive error and the best corrective lenses to be prescribed.
 A series of test lenses in graded optical powers or focal lengths are presented to determine which provides the sharpest, clearest vision.